Skip to main content

 Lecturer/Supervisor of Secondary Science and English Language Arts

-Dr. Millstone is a San Diego Area Writing Project Fellow, has led inservices on writing in science, and has served as a camp counselor for Young Writers’ Camp on the UCSD campus.
-Dr. Millstone is actively involved in the National Science Teachers’ Association, and has worked collaboratively with UCSD scientists on the SIO campus to bring science outreach to underserved populations in San Diego County Schools.
+Dr. Millstone is actively involved in the National Science Teachers Association and has worked collaboratively with UC San Diego scientists on the Scripps Institution of Oceanography campus to bring science outreach to underserved populations in San Diego County schools.

-She teaches a variety of courses in EDS including undergraduate foundation courses, health education, science methods, practicum and M.Ed. courses.
+She teaches a variety of courses in Education Studies, including undergraduate foundation courses, health education, science methods, practicum courses, and M.Ed. courses.